SeshadriRC/ansible-zero-to-hero/Day-06/01-prereq.md

 - Generate a Access key and Secret Access key and store it in below file

 ```
+# To create a file
 ansible-vault create group_vars/all/pass.yml --vault-password-file vault.pass

+# For editing
+ansible-vault edit group_vars/all/pass.yml --vault-password-file vault.pass
 ```

 <img width="768" height="141" alt="image" src="https://github.com/user-attachments/assets/8413d1bb-f1ba-4a44-a582-f47427ff2106" />